 SEL Engineering Services can perform an arc-flash study and provide an arc-flash hazard warning plan, which includes customized arc-flash and shock hazard labels.
 If you previously performed an arc-flash study and already have safety stickers in place, but have since changed the equipment configuration (including protection), then a new arc-flash study is required.
 SEL engineering studies can provide these services.

 Resources

 Where can I get more information?

 To learn more, you can refer to the following resources on selinc.com.

 Application Guide

-"Using the SEL-751 and SEL-751A for Arc-Flash Detection"
+"Using SEL Relays for Arc-Flash Detection"

 Application Notes